 2Yr·

 Bitcoin is crypto and crypto is dead.
-Long live the Bitcoin!
+Long live Bitcoin!

 Huh?

-Just as confusing as the headline I chose for this post are the statements I've been reading more and more lately on GetQuin about bitcoin and crypto.
+Just as confusing as the title I chose for this post are the statements I've been reading more and more on GetQuin recently on the subject of Bitcoin and crypto.
 I don't feel like constantly repeating every argument in umpteen comment columns.
-Therefore this "small" contribution ( @InvestmentPapa I hope that between us fits now again 💖), which should clear the most common misunderstandings about Bitcoin and crypto out of the way and which I just have to link in the future.
-I will add to the post as needed.
-Should you also be confused, let me know in the comments.
-Provided I deem you worthy, I will include and untangle your confusion in this post.
+Hence this "small" post ( @InvestmentPapa I hope we're on the same page again 💖), which should clear up the most common misunderstandings about Bitcoin and crypto and which I'll just have to link to in future.
+I will add to the post if necessary.
+If you are also confused, let me know in the comments.
+If I deem you worthy, I will include your confusion in this post and untangle it.

-But before I go into some specific statements in posts and comments on GetQuin, let's start with the basics without really going into the technical implementation and functionality.
-You can look these up in my series of posts "Cryptocurrencies for Stock Market Disciples" exclusively on GetQuin:
+But before I go into some specific statements in posts and comments on GetQuin, let's start with the basics, without really going into the technical implementation and functionality.
+You can look these up in my series of articles "Cryptocurrencies for stock market disciples" exclusively on GetQuin:

-What are cryptocurrencies and what value do they generate?
+What are cryptocurrencies and what added value do they generate?

 https://app.getquin.com/activity/buTJFYxcSD